Before the exam

 - where and when to get a security sticker to identify an authorised calculator.

 You will usually:

-- sit both exams on the same day
+- sit two exams on the same day

-- have to stay in the venue under supervision over the lunch-time break
+- have to stay in the venue under supervision during the break

-- be allowed to study during the break between exams (excludes use of electronic devices)
+- be allowed to study during the break between exams (excludes use of all electronic devices)

 - not be allowed to use a mobile phone.

 Supervisors will regard any material or item on your desk, chair, or person to be in your possession.